-The CPS Department of Arts Education defines arts integration as an educational approach in which an artistic discipline (or disciplines) and another academic subject (or subjects) are combined to teach and learn content knowledge and skills.
+The CPS Department of Arts Education defines arts integration as an educational approach in which an artistic discipline (or disciplines) and another academic subject (or subjects) are combined for the teaching and learning of content knowledge and skills.

-If you have questions about arts-integrated instruction or about any of the documents below, please contact email@example.com or (773) 553-2170.
+The resources below are designed to help arts teachers, non-arts teachers, and administrators understand and implement effective arts integration practices in their schools.
+If you have questions about arts-integrated instruction or about any of the documents provided here, please contact email@example.com or (773) 553-2170.

 Arts Integration Overview Documents